openshift/openshift-client-python/readme.md

 ...
 ```

 Note that these logs are held in memory.
-This operation is not recommended for huge logs.
+Use tail or other available method parameters to ensure
+predictable and efficient results.

 To simplify even further, you can ask the library to pretty-print the logs for you:
 ```python